 Each builder is different, and my choices below are not the only options, so feel free to do your model any way you like.
 These are merely what I thought would help spruce up my own model.
 I have included links to the products (but you can likely get them anywhere hobby supplies are sold) and links to the issues where I used them.
 This page will be updated throughout the build.

 These are the various paints I have used along the way.
 I typically thin my Tamiya acrylics to about a 50/50 mix of paint and 70% isopropyl alcohol to allow for faster drying and easier airbrushing.
-However, for Vallejo Model Air and Game Air paints, I usually spray them straight from the bottle or thin them a bit with water or Vallejo Airbrush Thinner.
+However, for Vallejo Model Air/Game Air and Mission Models paints, I usually spray them straight from the bottle or thin them a bit with water or Vallejo Airbrush Thinner.

 |BRAND||COLOR||PRODUCT NUMBER & LINK||USED IN ISSUE(S)|